Emily (cow)

 Emily was a cow (Bos taurus) who escaped from a slaughterhouse in Hopkinton, Massachusetts, by jumping a gate and wandered for 40 days eluding capture.
-She found lasting refuge at "Peace Abbey" in Sherborn, Massachusetts, until her death in 2003.
+She found lasting refuge at the Peace Abbey in Sherborn, Massachusetts, until her death in 2003.
 During her 8 years' stay in the abbey, the cow became a figurehead of animal rights and a meat-free diet.

 The "Sacred Cow Animal Rights Memorial" was built on her grave with a life-sized statue of her.